andreas-abel/nanoBench/README.md

 ## Pausing Performance Counting

-If the `-no_mem` option is used, nanoBench provides a feature to temporarily pause performance counting.
+If the `-no_mem` option is used, nanoBench provides a feature to temporarily pause performance counting (however, this feature is not available for cycle-by-cycle measurements).
 This is enabled by including the *magic* byte sequences `0xF0B513B1C2813F04` (for stopping the counters), and `0xE0B513B1C2813F04` (for restarting them) in the code of the microbenchmark.

 Using this feature incurs a certain timing overhead that will be included in the measurement results.
 It is therefore, in particular, useful for microbenchmarks that do not measure the time, but e.g., cache hits or misses, such as the microbenchmarks generated by the tools in [tools/CacheAnalyzer](tools/CacheAnalyzer).